 Master's programme in Information and Network Engineering

 We live in an increasingly connected world where not only people but also a rapidly growing number of sensors and devices are going on-line.
 Digitalisation of society and industry is discussed every day, including concepts such as the Internet of Things, smart homes, the Smart Grid and autonomous vehicles.
-Graduates from the programme will lead this development with a diverse skill-set in wireless communications, networking and data analysis.
+Graduates from the programme will lead this development with a solid foundation in wireless communications, networking and data analysis.

 Information and Network Engineering at KTH